csbailey5t/Jumpstart-ML-Workshop/Setup/Setup_Guide.md

 Start JupyterLab by typing `jupyter lab`.

-When JupyterLab opens in your browser, navigate to the folder where you cloned the repository, `Jumpstart-ML-Workshop`.
+When JupyterLab opens in your browser, you should already be the correct directory, but if not navigate to the folder where you cloned the repository, `Jumpstart-ML-Workshop`.
 Click on the file named `jumpstart-intro-ml.ipynb`.

 Now you're ready to start!